TheDarkTrumpet/MusicOrganization/README.md

 ## Scripts and purpose
 _Cleanup/DetectDeleteM4p.linq_ - A linqpad script that does exactly what it says.
 The goal of this is to take a folder used by iTunes and remove all the protected content.
 This also cleans up the empty directories in the end, too.
+_Analysis/LargestUniqArtists.linq_ - A linqpad script that can be run nearly any time.
+The goal of this script is to determine artists with the greatest number of tracks associated with them.
+The reason for this is that some artists may be easy pickers when it comes to organizing